L-tgray/DispatchCPP/README.md

                 // Generate a random number, and add it to this thread's vector of rand's. threadData[tid].push_back(rand() % 100);
             },
-            nullptr,                             // No pre function (optional, defaults to nullptr). nullptr,                             // No post function (optional, defaults to nullptr).
+            nullptr,                             // No pre function (required, in this case, to specify the init/close functions). nullptr,                             // No post function (required, in this case, to specify the init/close functions).
             [&threadData]() {                    // Init function.
                 // Grab our thread ID.
                 pthread_t tid = pthread_self();